Pathways to Financial Power

 An additional significant finding from this study identified that 30% of respondents reported feeling “barely confident” or “not confident at all” in managing their financial resources, with an additional 40% identifying that they felt “somewhat confident” around managing their finances.
 Collectively, this study identified that 70% of participants were at risk for or regularly exhibited low confidence around managing their financial resources.

-Pathways to Financial Power creates a platform to generate support for JIT’s commitment to mobilize the community to help transitioning foster youth achieve self-sufficiency and well-being through smart money management, access to connections, and opportunities for meaningful employment, all provided by individuals and organizations that can assist young men and women to reach that goal.
+Pathways to Financial Power creates a platform to generate support for JIT’s commitment to mobilize the community to help transitioning foster youth achieve self-sufficiency and well-being through smart money management, access to connections, and opportunities for meaningful employment.
+This platform is made possible by individuals and organizations that can assist young men and women to reach that goal.

 As a result of Pathways, participants are provided with the skills needed to advocate within their own lives, recognize and embrace their strengths, and change self-limiting beliefs.
 And they express that change in powerful ways: